-The amount resulting from the formula is allowed as a deduction subject to any limitations, such as the interest limitation rules.
+The amount resulting from the formula is allowed as a deduction.

-Expenses might include mortgage interest, rates, insurance, repairs for general wear and tear, depreciation on chattels.
-When the expense is mortgage interest, the amount resulting from the formula will be subject to denial under the interest limitation rules, unless an exemption applies.
+Expenses might include rates, insurance, repairs for general wear and tear, depreciation on chattels.

 If you're registered for GST, you'll need to make adjustments in your GST return.
 Read our GST guide - IR375 for details.